July 2019 Whale Watching Highlights

 We came back from our routine maintenance and reckon we could’ve been easily fooled for believing it to be July 2018!

-1 year and 1 day after the start of the 2018 pygmy blue whale run of sightings, we had our first blue whale sighting of 2019!
-Given that prior to last year, we had only had a handful of blue whale sightings sprinkled amongst 17 years of safari trips, we weren’t sure whether we would get the same again this year.
+One year and one day after the start of the 2018 pygmy blue whale run of sightings, we had our first blue whale sighting of 2019!
+Given that prior to last year, we had only had a handful of blue whale sightings sprinkled amongst 17 years of whale and dolphin safari trips, we weren’t sure whether we would get the same again this year.
 As you can probably imagine, we were very excited to have the past month filled with blubbery big blue whale goodness!

 All of the data we are collecting will be sent off to Oregon State University so that we can continue contributing towards the knowledge of the NZ pygmy blue whale population.